All That: The Nick Cannon Show

-In other media

-Good Burger
+Films

 All That made one effort in developing a popular sketch into a feature-length film with Good Burger.
 Co-creator Mike Tollin said:

 You get something like Good Burger and you just ride it, and all of a sudden there's something called Nickelodeon Movies, put under the banner of Paramount.
 It was a big synergy.
 We just took a shot. ...
 There was an unforgettable day when we went to Paramount with a script.
 The Paramount execs were interested enough to come to a table read.
 I don't believe any money had been spent.
 We realized this was a huge opportunity.
 Kenan and Kel came and we filled in with other actors. ...
 It was late January 1997, and he (John Goldwyn a senior executive at Paramount [came back and said], "The good news is we're going to make this movie; the bad news is it needs to be in theaters in July."
 The typical gestation period for movies is five to seven years.
 Brian signed up to direct and we shot the film locally, built Good Burger, brought in Sinbad, brought in Jenny, brought in the whole cast of characters.
 Twenty years later I got a call from my niece from Chicago who said, "I just watched the best movie."
 That thing worked.

 The movie was released in theaters on July 25, 1997, with a budget of roughly $10 million.
 The film holds a score of 33% on Rotten Tomatoes based on 45 reviews.
 Most praise came to Kel Mitchell and Kenan Thompson's performances.
 Although the film received mixed to negative reviews from critics, it received positive reviews from fans and it was a financial success.
 A sequel, Good Burger 2, was released in 2023.

+In other media

 All That: The Album

 On November 26, 1996, Nickelodeon released an All That CD titled All That: The Album.
 It contains All That dialogues from the show, and songs sung by musical guests (i.e. Faith Evans, Coolio, Brandy, Naughty By Nature, etc.).
 All Thats theme opening by TLC and outro theme were released on this CD.
 Music from the CD is mainly inspired by the show.